WrenSecurity/wrends/.github/ISSUE_TEMPLATE/bug_report.md

 - **Was instance upgraded from a previous version?
 If so, what version were you using before?**

 ## Additional Notes
-Add any other notes or context about the problem here.
+_Please add any other notes or context about the problem here._